September 20, 2019

 ACADEMIC RECRUITMENTS - CLARIFICATIONS AND REMINDERS

 Reminder – Required STEAD-certification for Members of Faculty Recruitment Committees: All members of faculty recruitment committees must be STEAD-certified, or certified through participation in School of Medicine (SOM) recruitment workshops, before the evaluation of applicants begins.
+Department Chairs should ensure that faculty who will be serving on faculty recruitment committees sign up for this training as early as possible.
+This information is available in the Event Management System housed in Academic Affairs.
 The STEAD workshop schedule can be found at https://academicaffairs.ucdavis.edu/stead.
 Registration for the School of Medicine workshops can be found at: http://www.ucdmc.ucdavis.edu/facultydev/faculty-search-committee-training.html.

 - SOM/SON faculty may also participate in the STEAD program to become certified.

 - Non-UCD members of a search committee must also be certified.